penfever/clam/README.md

 ## Command-line Usage

-LLATA provides a set of command-line scripts in the `examples` directory for easy training and evaluation:
+CLAM provides a set of command-line scripts in the `examples` directory for easy training and evaluation:

 ### Training Models